surniaulula/wpsso/README.md

 <p><span style="color:#33cc33">&#x0229b;</span> &nbsp; <em>Fast and coded for performance</em>, WPSSO and its extensions make full use of all available caching techniques (persistent / non-persistent object and disk caching).</p>

-<p><span style="color:#33cc33">&#x0229b;</span> &nbsp; Loads only the PHP library files and object classes it needs, keeping the code small, fast, light, and still able to support a wide range of 3rd party integration features.</p>
+<p><span style="color:#33cc33">&#x0229b;</span> &nbsp; WPSSO and its extensions load only the PHP library files and object classes needed, keeping the code small, fast, light, and able to support a wide range of 3rd party integration features.</p>

 <p><span style="color:#33cc33">&#x0229b;</span> &nbsp; Fully tested and compatible with PHP v7.x (requires PHP v5.3 or better).</p>